Revised, September 1993

 copy to CAPA.

-D. Appeal Process (final decision maker: Academic Vice Provost)
+D. Reconsideration Process (final decision maker: Vice Provost)

 1. Candidate may request redacted copies of all confidential material in